nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 Repeat that process for each bucket.

-## Wrapping up

-You should now have the latest version of InfluxDB running with all your resources, data, and integrations configured.
+## Verify InfluxDB resources, data, and integrations

-Double check and make sure everything is there and it is working as expected.
+To verify that the latest version of InfluxDB is running with all your resources, data, and integrations configured, Double check and make sure everything is there and it is working as expected.
-Once you have everything set up again, you can safely turn off your old instance and archive that data directory.
+Once set up with the latest InfluxDB, you can safely turn off your old instance and archive that data directory.